MinecraftForge/Documentation/docs/rendering/ister.md

 That's it, no additional setup is necessary to use a ISTER.

 If you need to access the TransformType for rendering, you can store the one passed through `IBakedModel#handlePerspective`, and use it during rendering.
-This method will always be called before `ItemStackTileEntityRenderer#renderByItem`.
+This method will always be called before `ItemStackTileEntityRenderer#func_239207_a_`.